1966 Jackson, Mississippi tornado: Aftermath and historic perspective

+For many years, a memorial stood at the site of a home in Scott County where a family of 6 people were killed.

 Prior to the Candlestick Park tornado, there had only been one other F5 (the other occurring on December 5, 1953) to touch down in Mississippi.
-The next storm of this intensity would not take place until April 27, 2011, when two EF5 tornadoes touched down near the towns of Philadelphia and Smithville.
+It was the most recent F/EF5 tornado in Mississippi until April 27, 2011, when two EF5 tornadoes touched down near the towns of Philadelphia and Smithville.
 Overall, the tornado ranks as the second-deadliest and longest-tracked in the state's history, having killed 57-58 and traveled 202.5 mi; however, excluding outside portions of the track, it ranks third.
 In general, it is also regarded as one of the most devastating tornadoes to ever strike Mississippi.

 In the decades following the tornado, reassessments on the history of the storm have been made; most notably the Jackson, Mississippi branch of the National Weather Service and meteorologist Thomas P. Grazulis both indicate that there were two separate tornadoes.
 Based on reports from residents who experienced the tornado, a second one formed as the original dissipated, a common occurrence in cycling supercell thunderstorms.
 Though there is agreement on this feature, the results have not been implemented into the National Climatic Data Center's severe weather database, thus it is still officially considered one tornado.
 According to the study by Grazulis, the tornado dissipated over Leake County and a second tornado, estimated at F2 strength, touched down in Pickens County, Alabama.

 On the 50th anniversary of the tornado, the National Weather Service in Jackson published a section on the tornado titled "If the Tornado Happened Today," briefly detailing the scale of damage in relation to new development just to the east of Jackson in the communities of Pearl and Flowood.
-Given exactly the same path that took place in 1966, the loss of life would be considerably higher.
-Striking at rush hour, numerous vehicles would be in the path of the tornado as it crossed Interstates 20 and 55 as well as US 80 and MS 25.
-Despite vastly improved warning systems, the population density of Jackson's eastern suburbs would lean towards a higher likelihood of fatalities.
+Given exactly the same path that took place in 1966, the death toll could've been considerably higher.
+Striking at rush hour, numerous vehicles were in the path of the tornado as it crossed Interstates 20 and 55 as well as US 80 and MS 25.
+Despite vastly improved warning systems, the population density of Jackson's eastern suburbs leaned towards a higher likelihood of fatalities.